pulumi/pulumi/sdk/go/common/resource/plugin/provider-implementers-guide.md

 resources with the Pulumi engine.

 Each resource registered with the Pulumi engine is logically identified by its uniform resource name (URN).
-Aresource's URN is derived from the its type, parent type, and user-supplied name.
+A resource's URN is derived from the its type, parent type, and user-supplied name.
 Within the scope of a resource-related provider method ([`Check`](#check), [`Diff`](#diff), [`Create`](#create), [`Read`](#read), [`Update`](#update), [`Delete`](#delete), and [`Construct`](#construct)), the type of